Evan Rothstein

-Evan Rothstein is an American professional football coach who is the director of game management and offensive line assistant for the Denver Broncos of the National Football League (NFL).
+Evan Rothstein is an American professional football coach who is the director of game management and assistant quarterbacks coach for the Denver Broncos of the National Football League (NFL).

 Early life and education

 Evan Rothstein is a native of Merrick, New York and attended Bellmore John F. Kennedy High School.
 He graduated from SUNY Cortland in 2009 with a bachelor in sports management; he followed with a 2012 master's degree in sports management.

 Coaching career

 SUNY Cortland

 From 2006 to 2009 he was a student assistant football coach at Cortland.
 His duties included video operations, assisting with the offensive line and quality control.
 In the 2010 spring season, he worked briefly with the Cortland offensive line, before moving on to Syracuse.

 Syracuse University

 Rothstein interned with Syracuse's video operations department during the fall of 2009.
 Rothstein spent two seasons at Syracuse, 2010–2011, as an offensive quality control coach.